Border & Homeland Security

 As former Ranking Member of the House Homeland Security Subcommittee on Border and Maritime Security, I called on Customs and Border Protection to move swiftly in February 2010 towards deploying an unmanned aerial surveillance vehicle along the Texas-Mexico Border to gather critical intelligence information to help secure Texas against drug trafficking, weapons smuggling and potential threats of terrorism.

-This UAV will be the first of its kind in Texas and will monitor the southern Texas Border along the Rio Grande, in addition to the coastal waters of Texas on the Gulf of Mexico.
-Based in Corpus Christi, Texas, this aircraft will be a force multiplier for our federal, state and local law enforcement on the ground.
-It is expected that by this fall, the UAV will permanently operate from and above Texas to help combat illegal activity along our border with Mexico.
+This UAV has been the first of its kind in Texas and monitors the southern Texas Border along the Rio Grande, in addition to the coastal waters of Texas on the Gulf of Mexico.
+Based in Corpus Christi, Texas, this aircraft forced multiplier for our federal, state and local law enforcement on the ground.
+The UAV has permanently operated from and above Texas to help combat illegal activity along our border with Mexico.

-Since 2005, UAVs have patrolled the Southern Border outside of Texas and I believe that having eyes in the skies along remote sections of our borders will help us further augment the good work of CBP and help protect our nation's CBP officers on the ground.
+Since 2005, UAVs have patrolled the Southern Border outside of Texas and I believe that having eyes in the skies along remote sections of our borders has helped us further augment the good work of CBP and help protect our nation's CBP officers on the ground.

 To read more about why I'm working with CBP to bring a border UAV to Texas, please click here.